shrilekha17/Optimization/README.md

 * [Including all three scenarios](https://github.com/shrilekha17/Optimization/blob/master/Stochastic_Model_Final.py)

 ## Discussion
 It will be equivalent to a simple linear program where we need to seat allocation while maximizing the profit.
 But, under some uncertainties, it won't remain the same problem.
 In my solution, I have considered that all three events are occurring with 1/3 probability.
-Considering uncertainties, Considering uncertainties, the maximum profit is 208.33 units.
+Considering uncertainties, the maximum profit is 208.33 units.
 The seat allocated in economy class are 150, in business class are 20, and in first class are 10.